Uberspace/lab/source/guide_wallabag.rst

   Resolving deltas: 100% (26623/26623), done.
   [isabell@stardust ~]$

 Change to that folder and run ``make install``.
-During the installation process, you will be asked for quite a lot configuration settings.
-Bu you only need to set up the following informations:
+During the installation process, you will be asked for a lot of configuration settings.
+But you only need to set up the following information:

 * ``database_name:`` <username>_wallabag - *replace <username> with the MySQL username*
 * ``database_user:`` put in the MySQL username that you looked up in the prerequisites
 * ``database_password:`` that is the MySQL password that you looked up in the prerequisites
 * ``domain_name:`` put in here your domain or subdomain like https://yourdomain
 * ``secret:`` type in any random string here, do not keep the defaul string!
-* ``twofactor_sender:`` choose a mailaddress that fits as sender
+* ``twofactor_sender:`` choose an email address to be used as sender
 * ``fosuser_registration:`` set this to false, otherwise anyone can register at your wallabag instance
-* ``from_email:`` choose a mailaddress that fits as sender (can be same as before)
+* ``from_email:`` choose an email address to be used as sender (can be the same as above)

 * ``Would you like to create a new admin user (recommended)?:`` yes
 * ``Username:`` admin *- or you can also choose any other name, that could increase security*